 Legally Permissible: Parcel B is currently located in McCall's Low Density Residential ("R4") zoning designation.
 R4 restricts development of property to low-density single-family residential neighborhoods with a maximum density of four dwelling units per acre.
-A subdivision in this zoning designation would likely consist of larger single-family home sites.
+A subdivision in this zoning designation would likely consist of minimum lot sizes of 10,000 square feet.
 A conceptual development plan would need to be provided to develop a more comprehensive understanding of what is legally permissible on this site.